SerjoPepper/bot-brother/README.md

 })
 ```

-Follow dialog demonstrates how it works:
+following dialog demonstrates how it works:
 ```
 me  > /memory
 bot > Type some string